AmirMardan/deep_learning_algorithms/1_img_segmentation/1_unet_carvana/readme.md

 --device {cpu,cuda}         Name of device for training (cpu, cuda)
 ```

-Default values and other options are available in `default_values.py`.
+Default values and other options are available in [`default_values.py`](https://github.com/AmirMardan/deep_learning_algorithms/blob/main/1_img_segmentation/1_unet_carvana/default_values.py).

 ## Results
-Now, can use the trained model to segment any other car images.
+Now, we can use the trained model to segment any other car images.
 As an example, we can see here an image and the segmented result which is not a part of the Carvana dataset.

 ![test](./results/test/results/test.png)

-It seems the model could do a good sementation.
+It seems the model could do a good segmentation.
 However, almost all used images in this study had a white background.
-This means, the accuracy should be low if we use this model to segment an image with not-white background.
+This means the accuracy should be low if we use this model to segment an image with non-white a background.

 ![test](./results/test/results/test1.png)